Theft Crime Defense Attorney

 Get the Experienced Counsel You Need to Defend Your Rights and Status

 At the Law Offices of Anthony J. Pullara, we provide smart and strategic criminal defense services for all of our clients, regardless of citizenship.
 We have extensive experience in helping noncitizens avoid the consequences of a conviction.
-We have offices in Torrance and downtown Los Angeles and serve the entire L.A. area, including Redondo Beach and Carson.
+We have offices in Torrance and serve the entire L.A. area, including Redondo Beach and Carson.

 Our goal is to effectively resolve allegations of theft while minimizing the potential impact of those allegations on immigration status for clients who are not citizens.